Page cover

 Key Points

-Cost Control with Credits: AI Providers must maintain enough credits to activate and keep workers running.
+Cost Control with Credits: Workload providers must maintain enough credits to activate and keep workers running.
 If credits are depleted, active workers will automatically stop.

-Encryption Throughout: All interactions with the AI model are encrypted, ensuring end-to-end data privacy.
+Encryption Throughout: All interactions with the workloads are encrypted, ensuring end-to-end data privacy.

 Last updated